HubRise/website/content/apps/catalog-manager/en/connect-hubrise.md

 ---

-You must connect Catalog Manager to your HubRise account before you can use it.
-To connect Catalog Manager to HubRise, follow these steps:
+To use Catalog Manager, you first need to connect it to your HubRise account.
+To connect Catalog Manager, follow these steps:

 1. Log in to your [HubRise back office](https://manager.hubrise.com).
 1. Select **CONNECTIONS**, then **View available apps**.
 1. Click **Catalog Manager** from the list of apps.
 1. Select **Connect**.